-Stakeholders suggested a number of alternatives for the Emerging Preferred Scheme presented for CCA5 including realignment of the railway line inland.
+Stakeholders suggested a number of alternatives for the Emerging Preferred Scheme presented for each Coastal Cell Area including realignment of the railway line inland.

-Submissions suggested moving the east coast railway line inland which could afford the possibility of twin tracks and high-speed long-distance trains.
+Some submissions suggested moving the east coast railway line inland which could afford the possibility of twin tracks and high-speed long-distance trains.
 They noted this option should be considered as offering a more sustainable solution in the long term.
 One respondent commented that coastal protection measures are largely temporary in nature and serve to increase erosion in neighbouring areas and represent poor value for money compared with more costly measures such as retreat from the coastline.